FAQ

 Security & compliance

-What's Recall's security posture?
+What's Brain's security posture?

 TLS 1.3 in transit, AES-256-GCM at rest.
 Per-tenant isolation at row and query level.
 Per-tenant data keys via envelope encryption.
 SOC 2 Type II audit in progress (target Q1 2027).
 GDPR-compatible deletion.
 See /security for full details.

-Is Recall HIPAA compliant?
+Is Brain HIPAA compliant?

 Not currently.
 Contact us if your deployment requires HIPAA — we can scope a path forward.

-How does Recall handle deletion requests?
+How does Brain handle deletion requests?

 Hard-delete by default.
 Memories are removed from primary storage and all secondary indexes (vector, lexical, graph) within 24 hours.
 The audit ledger retains a tombstone (memory ID, deletion timestamp, requester) but not memory content.

-Where does Recall store data?
+Where does Brain store data?

 Still have questions?

-The Learn track has 28 in-depth pages, or write to us directly.
+The Learn track has 62 in-depth pages, or write to us directly.

 Updates from the lab.